rupeshtiwari/future-blogs/_posts/2021-11-19-getting-started-with-monorepo-with-nx-nrwl.md

   - javascript
 ---

-> If you want to manage a large set of projects in your organization in a single GitHub repository called monorepo.
-There are many challenges with GitHub monorepo.
+> Do you have a lot of JavaScript projects using GitHub repositories?
+How are you managing dependencies among those projects?
+Developers might be struggling to manage a large set of GitHub repositories and Business might be spending a lot of money to manage them.
+The potential solution to this problem is Monorepo.
+You can put all of your JavaScript projects regardless of framework (angular, vue.js, react.js) in a single GitHub repository called monorepo.
+This will solve the problem and you will not have many Git projects.
+However, nothing is free!
+So there are many challenges with monorepo that developers are facing.
 I will explain all of the challenges and show you how you can solve them.
 Also I will create monorepo from scratch in this article using angular projects as samples.

 ## What is Monorepo?